For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Look at me, James, listen carefully to what I have to say,’ he said as he paused for a moment to make sure he had my attention.
 ‘No one brought your body back here.
 They took your body away.
 Far away.
 Not you… your body!
 Do you understand the difference?’

-I had enough of Mo’s insolence and didn’t wish to hear any more.
+I had enough and didn’t wish to hear more.

 ‘Okay, that’s just jolly,’ I said.
 ‘Have things your way if you must.
-But I’m getting the picture now.
+I think I’m now getting the picture.
 You had me going there a while!
 Most impressive!
 So, when you aren’t guessing people’s dreams, you do a little comedy routine on the side.
 Am I right?

-‘How much longer are you planning to carry on with your shtick, appearing to violate natural law with rabbit hat illusions while supposedly reading my thoughts with your mind games?
-A little intrusive, I’d say, but nice work anyway, even if it means manipulating my battered and disoriented brain.
+‘How much longer are you planning to carry on with your shtick, appearing to violate natural law with rabbit hat illusions while clamining to read my thoughts with your mind games?
+A little intrusive, wouldn’t you say?
+Nice work anyway, even if it means manipulating my battered and disoriented brain.

 ‘Lack thereof?’ asked Eli, with a sly smirk.
 ‘Would you care to... ah, elaborate on that?
 I’d be interested in hearing more about this.’